eriktuck/ei-dev/docs/additional-resources/scoping.md

 See [Step 1: Start at the End](../metrics-design/step1-start-at-the-end.md) of our metrics design philosophy for help if you get stuck.

-### Situation Model & Interventions
+### Map It!

+Create a visual representation of the problem space.

-The Situation Model consists of one or more conservation targets, threats, and drivers.
+A Situation Model is a great option, which consists of one or more conservation targets, threats, and drivers.
 Interventions should be mapped where appropriate.
+However, you can do a systems map, journey map, or whatever approach you choose.
 See [Step 2: Map It](../metrics-design/step2-map-it.md) of our metrics design philosophy for inspiration.

+The components of a Situation Model are defined below:

 #### Conservation Targets